-(a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table.

-(b) The equity award adjustments includes the addition (or subtraction, as applicable) of the following, as applicable: (i) the year-end fair value of any equity awards granted that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested or, in the case of our non-qualified stock options granted in 2022, that are not exercisable because they are underwater and/or the exercisability condition has not been achieved, as of the end of the year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the current year, an amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the current year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) excludes the dollar value of any accrued cash dividends or other earnings paid on stock or option awards in the applicable year.
+- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table. - (b) The equity award adjustments includes the addition (or subtraction, as applicable) of the following, as applicable: (i) the year-end fair value of any equity awards granted that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested or, in the case of our non-qualified stock options granted in 2022, that are not exercisable because they are underwater and/or the exercisability condition has not been achieved, as of the end of the year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the current year, an amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the current year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) excludes the dollar value of any accrued cash dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date since they are included in the all other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair value did not materially differ from those disclosed at the time of grant.
 The amounts deducted or added in calculating the equity award adjustments are as follows: